Naldanga Zamindari Bari: Tenure and society

 Jessore's agrarian society operated through multiple layers of tenure.
 Members of the higher classes — Muhammadans, Brahmans, Baidyas, and Kayasths — typically did not till the soil themselves.
 Instead, they acquired permanent interests from zamindars and sublet the land to under-tenure-holders, who in turn sublet it again.
 This chain continued until the actual cultivators were reached.
 The Sheikhs and lower Hindu castes such as Kaibarttas, Chasas, Dhopas, and Namasudras were usually occupancy or non-occupancy ryots, while agricultural labourers generally belonged to the Namasudra or Sheikh communities.

 A report by the Collector in 1800 revealed that no fewer than 1,000 estates in Jessore were in arrears.
 Among those ruined was Raja Srikanta Rai of Yusufpur, the largest landholder in the district, who lost his parganas one by one.
 Two branches of the Naldanga family holding the Mahmudshahi estate also lost their properties within ten years of the Permanent Settlement and were reduced to poverty.
 A third branch, founded by Ram Sankar, narrowly avoided the same fate with the intervention of the Collector.

 Origins of the family

-The Naldanga family traced its descent to Haladhar Bhattacharji, a Brahman of Bhabrasuba in Dacca district who lived about 450 years ago.
+The Naldanga family traced its descent to Haladhar Bhattacharji, a Brahman of Bhabrasuba in Dacca district who lived about 700 years ago.
 His fifth-generation descendant, Bishnu Das Hazra, settled about 300 years ago at Kharasani near Naldanga, a site then overgrown with reeds.
-Tradition holds that when a Nawab of Bengal and his entourage were stranded in this jungle with dwindling supplies, Bishnu Das miraculously provided food.
-In gratitude, the Nawab granted him five adjoining villages, which formed the nucleus of the Naldanga zamindari.
+Tradition holds that when a king of Bengal and his entourage were stranded in this jungle with dwindling supplies, Bishnu Das miraculously provided food.
+In gratitude, the Hindu king granted him five adjoining villages, which formed the nucleus of the Naldanga zamindari.

+The Naldanga zamindari reached its zenith in 1656, when Chandicharan Deb Roy, Bishnu Das's descendant, was given the title of Raja, a khilat and a robe of honour by the then Subedar of Bengal, Shah Shuja (Mughal prince), the son of Shah Jahan.